Zhydee/encryption-decryption/README.md

-install this first : pip install pycryptodome
+install this first :
+pip install pycryptodome  (needed for AES and RSA encryption)